oracle/node-oracledb/doc/api.md

 Install Node.js from [nodejs.org][88].

 Install node-oracledb using the [Quick Start Node-oracledb Installation][87] steps.
+Node-oracledb runs in Node.js, typically as a mid-tier application server or service.
+Node-oracledb applications will not run directly in a browser.

 Download node-oracledb [examples][3] or create a script like the one below.
 As well as [Async/Await](#asyncawaitoverview) functions,